sourcegraph/deploy-sourcegraph/docs/migrate.md

 ## 3.15

+### Note: Prometheus and Grafana resource requirements increase

+Resource _requests and limits_ for Grafana and Prometheus are now equal to the following:

+- Grafana 100Mi -> 512Mi
+- Prometheus: 500M -> 3G

+This change was made to ensure that even if another Sourcegraph service starts consuming more memory than expected and the Kubernetes node has been over-provisioned, that Sourcegraph's monitoring will still have enough memory to run and monitor / send alerts to the site admin.
+For additional information see [#638](https://github.com/sourcegraph/deploy-sourcegraph/pull/638)

 ### (optional) Keep LSIF data through manual migration

 If you have previously uploaded LSIF precise code intelligence data and wish to retain it after upgrading, you will need to perform this migration.